When my relationship with my first husband ended, it led to an abrupt separation. It was one of the most devastating experiences of my life.

 - Protect yourself financially.
 Depending on the laws in your state, it may be necessary to file for a legal separation.
 Getting a legal separation is not the same as getting a divorce.
 When I was first separated, my stomach turned at the very idea of divorce.
 I was separated for nearly a year, hoping that my marriage would be restored.
 However, it is vital to protect yourself financially from a spouse that may no longer have your best interests at heart.
 This is the one thing you should do as soon as possible.
 Again, it has no bearing on whether or not you ultimately get divorced.
 It protects both of you in the interim.

 Have you gone through a marital separation?
 Do you have any advice, or thoughts to add?
 Please comment below.
-I plan to add more hubs on the topics of divorce and separation soon.
+I plan to add more articles on the topics of divorce and separation soon.

 © 2013 Karen Fritzemeier